 At CARE, we remain committed to the view that assisted suicide should be rejected and more investment given to quality end of life care.
 Find out more about why we're opposed to this Bill.

-Please contact Members of the House of Lords and ask them to speak and vote against the Meacher Bill on 10 September.
+Please contact Members of the House of Lords and ask them to speak and vote against the Meacher Bill when it has its Second Reading on 22 October.

 Points to make: